-Background: Perkins V not only provides a comprehensive definition of a program of study, it also calls for states to define size, scope, and quality criteria for those programs of study, and for recipients of Perkins funds to submit these programs of study for formal approval.
+Background: Perkins V provides a comprehensive definition of a program of study, and calls for states to define size, scope, and quality criteria for those programs of study and for recipients of Perkins funds to submit these programs of study for formal approval.
 To inform development of priority, labor market-focused programs of study, colleges are required to utilize the findings from the CLNA.
 These findings will inform priority programs based on local labor market need and identified equity gaps.
 Once you have identified priority programs, you will use the Programs of Study Expectations Tool to guide you through the program of study development process.
 Once your program of study is developed, you will submit a Program of Study Approval Form to the ICCB.
+Federal program of study requirements are listed below, as well as the nine Program of Study Quality Components developed by the ICCB.